Deane Beman

-Deane R. Beman (born April 22, 1938) is an American professional golfer, golf administrator.
+Deane R. Beman (born April 22, 1938) is an American professional golfer and golf administrator.
 He was the second commissioner of the PGA Tour, serving from 1974 to 1994.

 Early life

 Beman was born in Washington, D.C..
 He attended the University of Maryland in nearby College Park where he was a two-time All-American on the Terrapins golf team.

 Amateur career

 Following graduation, Beman had a career in the insurance field.
 During his playing career, he qualified for the U.S. Open at age 17 in 1955.
 He qualified for the Masters Tournament fourteen times, won the U.S. Amateur twice (1960, 1963), and the British Amateur (1959).
 He also lost a playoff to Gary Cowan for the 1966 U.S. Amateur.

 Professional career

 In 1967, Beman turned professional at age 29 and won four times on the PGA Tour between 1969 and 1973.
 He led for two rounds at the 1969 U.S. Open and finished one shot out of a playoff.
 Beman was considered short off the tee but complemented it with his short game.
 Injuries curtailed his playing career.
 He retired as a player and closed his business practice to become PGA Tour Commissioner.